angular-university/au-input/README.md

 # Angular Icon Inputs

-This module contains a couple of Angular Input box components that allow to add a SVG icon inside an HTML input.
+This module contains a couple of Angular Input box components that allow to add an icon inside a text input, which helps to improve user experience and better identify common input fieldsn like email, etc.

 Any icon available on either the [Font Awesome](http://fontawesome.io) or the [Google Material Design](https://material.io/icons/) Icon libraries can be used.